hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 If illness causes me to be unable to continue teaching the course, a back-up instructor has been selected who will assume all teaching responsibilities to ensure that the course will proceed uninterrupted.

-## Auburn University Transition to Remote Operations

-Since this course is being delivered in Online Synchronous mode, neither course requirements nor course delivery will change in the event that the University is forced to move to remote operations and fully online instruction.
-However, you should personally plan now for this contingency to ensure that you will be able to minimize the disruption this move could cause to your personal living and study arrangements.

 ## Data Collection and Use Disclosure